An ineluctable story of what it takes to roam between the stars.

 it begins here…

 It is the slow speed of light that confines cultures like ours to their home planets.
-Let’s explore what that really means—and what it would actually take to travel between stars.
+Let’s explore what that really means—and what it actually takes to travel between stars.
 Who are the true interstellar spacefarers?

 Because what begins with simple observations soon leads to profound questions about immortality, identity, and the future of human life on Earth itself.